 Our soft and whimsical Fill & Spill play sets are a great example of in-and-out toys.
 Babies love to place the easy-grasp objects in the hole and dump the pieces out – again and again!
 Each fill & spill set is like a velvety, squishy puzzle with no wrong answer.
 Plus, the adorable pieces each make a playful sound whenever baby shakes or squeezes them.

 OLDER BABIES/YOUNG TODDLERS

 Around age one, children delight in fitting a piece into the “right” spot.
-Try an oversize Knob Puzzle with just a few big pieces to encourage them.
-The individual pieces fit into distinct spots in a recessed puzzle board, so each one is like a separate one-piece puzzle.
+Try a Jumbo Knob Puzzle with just a few big pieces.
 Pieces with large handles like this are easy for little fingers to grasp.
 Plus, a matching picture is shown underneath each piece to help the child guide each piece into place.

 For older toddlers beginning to engage in imaginative play, Chunky Puzzles are ideal.
 Both puzzles and play sets, they feature big pieces that are easy to hold and thick enough to stand up for pretend play!
 (They also make good first manipulatives—use them for counting and sorting.)